Five fascinating facts about the monarch super generation that we are seeing right now

 Monarch butterflies spend the winter in the Sierra Madre mountains in Mexico and the summer in parts of the northern United States and southern Canada.
 The super monarchs complete the entire journey from the breeding grounds in the north to Mexico – a distance of up to 3,000 miles, according to the U.S. Fish and Wildlife Service.

-The super monarchs can travel 50 or even 100 miles per day, but their wings don’t do all the work.
+The super monarchs can travel 50 miles or even 100 miles per day, but their wings don’t do all the work.
 They often ride on thermal air currents, sometimes as high as 1 mile above the ground.

-Once the monarchs reach the Sierra Madre Mountains, they roost in oyamel fir trees.
+Once the monarchs reach the Sierra Madre mountains, they roost in oyamel fir trees.
 Tens of thousands of the butterflies can cluster together, which helps them stay warm.
 The weight of the butterflies clustered together on a tree can sometimes be enough to cause the branches to break.

 When the days start to get shorter and temperatures begin to cool, it signals to the monarchs that it is time to start migrating south.
 Not coincidentally, this is also when food sources for the monarchs — milkweed and other plants with nectar — become less abundant.